microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 // Copyright (c) Microsoft Corporation.
 All rights reserved.
 // Licensed under the MIT License.
 See LICENSE in the project root for license information.

-namespace Microsoft.Windows.ToastNotifications
+namespace Microsoft.Windows.AppNotifications
 {
     [experimental]
     // The Shell asset details for Unpackaged App Registrations runtimeclass ToastAssets
     {
         // Initialize using Shell assets like DisplayName and iconPath ToastAssets(String displayName, Windows.Foundation.Uri iconUri);

         // The App friendly DisplayName for the toast in Action Centre String DisplayName { get; };

         // The full file path for the icon image